Mpondwe

 Mpondwe is a town in the Western Region of Uganda.

+History

+In June 2023, the Lhubiriha secondary school in Mpondwe was attacked by militants linked to Islamic State group from the nearby Democratic Republic of the Congo.
+Around 40 people, mostly school boys were killed while several girls were abducted.

 Location

-Mpondwe is located in the Rwenzori Mountains in Kasese District.
 The town is at the border with the Democratic Republic of the Congo (DRC).
 Bwera is another settlement to the immediate east of the Mpondwe border crossing.
 The Mpondwe Town Council incorporates Bwera, and in this article "Mpondwe" refers to the combined "Mpondwe-Bwera" metropolitan area.

 Mpondwe is approximately 55.5 km, by road, south-west of Kasese, where the district headquarters are located.
 This is about 131 km southwest of Fort Portal, the nearest large city.
 Bwera is located approximately 424 km, by road, west of Kampala, Uganda's capital and largest city.
 The geographical coordinates of the town are 0° 02' 24.00"N, 29° 43' 30.00"E (Latitude:0.0400; Longitude:29.7250).
 The town sits at an average elevation of 1220 m above mean sea level.